arturomedinamerino/chacho-sorter/README.md

 # chacho-sorter: Sort files based on their characteristics

-This is a file sorter/organizer written in Python.
+This is a file sorter/organizer written in Python for learning purposes.
 The implementation is still naive, but the basic principles are already laid down.

 # chacho-sorter rule format